freerange/site/soups/weeknotes/week-257-links.snip.markdown

 ### [The case for progressive enhancement](http://www.elezea.com/2013/12/progressive-enhancement-yay/)

-This article provides links to a number of interesting articles about the merits of using [progressive enhancement](http://alistapart.com/article/understandingprogressiveenhancement).
+This article provides links to a number of other interesting pieces about the merits of using [progressive enhancement](http://alistapart.com/article/understandingprogressiveenhancement).
 Via [Brad Wright](https://twitter.com/intranation). {by james-mead}

 ### [101 Goals in 1001 Days, Again](http://www.thattommyhall.com/2013/07/11/101-goals-in-1001-days-ii/)